Post Updated: 1/22/2020

-Creative ways to wrap a Christmas gift.
-Easy Christmas gift wrapping ideas that are free and or easy to do using items you already own.
-All the ideas will dress your gifts in festive holiday style in a matter of minutes.
+Creative Christmas wrapping ideas that are free and or easy to do using items you already own.
+All the doable ideas will get your gifts in festive holiday style in a matter of minutes.

 I am at the finish line to Christmas preparations.
 I just completed wrapping presents that I bought to give to family and friends this year.